What to do With Old DVDs: Are They Still Worthless?

 Features of DVDFab DVD Ripper

-• Digitizes DVDs: Converts DVDs to various digital formats (MP4, MKV, AVI, WMV, MOV) for playback on computers or TVs.
+• Converts DVDs to MP4, MKV, AVI, WMV, MOV for TV or PC playback

-• Protection Removal: Removes DVD protections like Sony ArccOS, APS, Region Code, enabling easy copying and conversion.
+• Removes protections such as Sony ArccOS, APS, and Region Code

 Here's how to use DVDFab DVD Ripper to digitize your old DVDs